danielhusar/webpack-entry-loader-code-splitting/readme.md

-This is a smallest reproduction case of [entry-loader](https://github.com/eoin/entry-loader) not working with [webpack code splitting](https://webpack.js.org/guides/code-splitting/).
+This is the smallest reproduction case of [entry-loader](https://github.com/eoin/entry-loader) not working with [webpack code splitting](https://webpack.js.org/guides/code-splitting/).

 ### Setup: